hannesvgel/gym_tracking/README.md

 ## 4. Project Structure & Purpose

 **Project goal:** Development of a system to descriminate different gym exercises and the correctness of execution.
 Two models were created, one able to discriminate between 3 different exercises and the other one between 6 exercises.
 This was done in order to make the classification task more difficult for the model: in fact, the last three exercises were paired to the first three because of a similar execution.
 The paired exercises are: squat and split squat, push-up and bench press, pull-up and lat pull-down.
 In this way the model created is better in discriminate between different movements.
-Then, the evaluation of the performance correctness is done using some paramteres like, for example, the joint angle of a certain articulation.
+Then, the evaluation of the performance correctness is done using some parameters like, for example, the joint angle of a certain articulation.
 A web app has been finally created as interface between our models and the user.

 ```css